-Sky Day Project is an educational not-for-profit created to offer artists, scientists and educators the opportunity to collaborate on imaginative initiatives designed to inspire young people to appreciate our one, shared sky and learn how it works.
-We want to build awareness of the necessity to work together, across cultures and borders, to protect the life enabling and sustaining resource that is our sky.
+We created Sky Day to offer artists, scientists and educators the opportunity to collaborate on imaginative initiatives (like Sky Day Project) designed to inspire young people to understand and appreciate our one, shared sky.
+We want to help them learn how it works and we want to build awareness of the necessity to work together, across cultures and borders, to protect the life enabling and sustaining resource that is our sky.

 What we mean by the term ‘sky’

-At Sky Day Project the ‘sky’ is the thin envelope of gas that extends from Earth’s solid surface to the edge of outer space.
+At Sky Day the ‘sky’ is the thin envelope of gas that extends from Earth’s solid surface to the edge of outer space.
+If you can see it when you look up, that's what we are interested in.
 Our sky is is over, around and within us.
 We fly through it, breathe it, and drink it.
-It is the place where clouds hang out and lightning strikes.
+It is the place where clouds hang out, lightning strikes and eclipses amaze us.
 It is the medium by which hot and cold air warm and cool us.
 We can see it, hear it, taste it, smell it and touch it.

 We are inspired by the beauty and dynamic nature of our sky.
 Our sky is constantly changing hour upon hour, day upon day, and season after season.
 As artists it moves us to observe it, paint it, and write and sing about it.
 As scientists it stokes our curiosities and pushes us to understand how it functions.
 We respect our sky and we want to care for it and protect it.